 What is IPV?

 IPV does not discriminate.
 It affects millions of men and women of every race, religion, culture, and socio-economic status.
 While it is oftentimes physical violence, it is not just black eyes and bruises.
 IPV is a pattern of behavior used to establish power and control over a survivor.
-It includes threats, humiliation, yelling, stalking, manipulation, isolation, and other tactics that belittles the survivor and creates a forced sense of dependency.
+It includes threats, humiliation, yelling, stalking, manipulation, isolation, and other tactics that belittle the survivor and create a forced sense of dependency.

-It’s not always easy to tell if a relationship is abusive, and in many cases abusive people appear like ideal partners at the beginning of a relationship.
-Abusive behavior may not become apparent until later on, and emerges and intensifies over time.
+It’s not always easy to tell if a relationship is abusive, and in many cases, abusive people appear like ideal partners at the beginning of a relationship.
+Abusive behavior may not become apparent until later on and emerges and intensifies over time.
 Every relationship is different, and domestic violence takes on different shapes and forms, but some common signs are:

 - Exerting strict control over a partner, especially financially and socially.

-- Emotional abuse, including insulting, demeaning or shaming a partner.
+- Emotional abuse, including insulting, demeaning, or shaming a partner.

 - Isolating a partner from friends and family.

 - Extreme jealousy of a partner’s friends or time spent away from them.